STOLYPIN: Hawks in DC risk empowering their counterparts in Moscow

 Trenin recently commented that “Russia is learning to mind its limitations; to repel residual nostalgia; and to think straight, putting issues before personalities, and staying focused on its own interests, leaving the empire farther and farther behind.”

-To Lukyanov, “Russian foreign policy at the new stage should become much more selfish and much less emotional” such that “the main issue for the next period is risk minimization.”
+To Lukyanov, “Russian foreign policy at the new stage should become much more selfish and much less emotional” such that “the main issue for the next period is risk minimisation.”

-As for Kortunov, he warned that, rather than committing itself to “war to the bitter end,” the Kremlin ought to contemplate a “a new Brest-Litovsk Peace.”
-Evoking the controversial treaty that got Bolshevik Russia out of the First World War but at terrible territorial cost, brought Kortunov under the guns of the ultra-nationalist Orthodox Katehon think tank as “speaking on behalf of the liberal sixth column.”
+As for Kortunov, he warned that, rather than committing itself to “war to the bitter end”, the Kremlin ought to contemplate a “a new Brest-Litovsk Peace.”
+Evoking the controversial treaty that got Bolshevik Russia out of the First World War but at terrible territorial cost, brought Kortunov under the guns of the ultra-nationalist Orthodox Katehon think-tank as “speaking on behalf of the liberal sixth column.”
 Nonetheless, this is not likely to have been an analogy he used thoughtlessly or lightly.

 It is not that these figures, all “hybrid scholars” with both independence and close official connections, are signalling the onset of a kinder, gentler Russian foreign policy.
 Rather, it seems likely that they see a potential window of opportunity, a moment in which they can advocate for a less confrontational and ideological one in the wake of Biden’s victory.